Bunyoro: Territory and sphere of influence

 In the Northern and eastern parts of Bunyoro, it was difficult to determine where the borders of the Bunyoro kingdom ended, and where separate (but in some degree dependent) polities began, and due to the broadening and varying shades of influence, the question might have been meaningless.
 Due to British colonialism, the Nile river, and not any traditional division in language, culture, or political allegiance, became the formal northern boundary of the attenuated Nyoro state.

 Bunyoro's Nilotic neighbors viewed themselves and were viewed by the Banyoro, as "mother's brothers" to the Bito dynasty, rooted in the fact that Rukidi Mpuga's mother, Nyatworo, was a Nilotic Luo from Bukidi.
 Bunyoro's relationship with its Nilotic neighbors was not only defined by political dominance but also by kinship ties.
 In Nyoro culture, it is believed that sisters' sons are to "rule" their mothers' brothers.

 People north of the Nile, such as the Alur and Acholi, recognized the Mukama (king of Bunyoro) as overlord and sent tribute to him.
 According to the cultural anthropologist Aidan Southall, the Alur recognized their "ritual subordination to Bunyoro by going there for confirmation of their title after accession to kingship" and some Alur kings took Bantu (Nyoro) names.
-Gifts were given to the king of Bunyoro by Lango and Acholi chiefs, who acknowledged the Nyoro king’s supremacy.
+Gifts were given to the king of Bunyoro by Lango and Acholi chiefs, who acknowledged the Nyoro king's supremacy.

 The rulers of Bunyoro acted as the ultimate arbiters of the Acholi political system.
 Disputes about succession to chieftainship were taken to them to settle.
 Many of the drums and spears which form part of the regalia of Acholi Rwodi are said to have been presented to an ancestor by a past Mukama.
 Representatives of the Banyoro rulers attended the installation and other ceremonies of the Rwodi of Payera.

 After studying their vocabulary, Ronald Atkinson discovered a profound Banyoro socio-political impact on the western Acholi starting around 1680 AD.
-Great changes are estimated to have occurred in western Acholi land between 1680-1780 AD, originating in northern Bunyoro.
+Great changes are estimated to have occurred in western Acholi land between 1680 and 1780 AD, originating in northern Bunyoro.
 Many Acholi chiefdoms were established in a period where there was an almost constant migration of Palwo out of northern Bunyoro.
 The Acholi elder Fidele Lodi of the Ogole clan in Pajule explained that "the most important aspect of the Palwo who came from Bunyoro to Acholi was that wherever they went, they would establish their kingship very quickly over the other people."
 The Acholi Pajule clan elders say that their great ancestor, Lagoro Aboga came from Bunyoro and brought the royal drum, "bul ker", to the Pajule.